-Use this section of the journal to keep a weekly record of everything you do within the programme.
+Use this section to record everything you do within the programme.

-Managing your rehabilitation and getting back to 'normal life' can be less stressful if you set realistic expectations and timeframes for returning to pre-illness activities.
-To do this effectively, you should record information about your activity, from goal setting and exercises you have completed to how you feel when exercising.
+Managing your rehabilitation can be less stressful if you set realistic expectations and timeframes for returning to pre-illness activities and track your progress throughout your journey.
+You should record information about your activity, from goal setting and exercise, to tracking your effort scores.

-This is a vital part of your rehabilitation journey that will enable your Rehab Specialist to determine the amount and difficulty of exercise you can do, give you the best advice and support, and monitor your progress.
+This will enable your Rehab Specialist to give you the best support and monitor your progress.
 It will also show you how far you've progressed throughout the programme and give you a real sense of achievement.

-You will find a weekly programme card and activity diary (from page 52 onwards) for each of the 12 weeks of the programme.
-Complete these and use as the basis for discussion on your 1:1 call.
+You will find a weekly programme card and activity diary (from page 58 onwards) for each of the 12 weeks of the programme.
+Complete these and use as the basis for discussion on your weekly call with your Rehab Specialist.